ryangjchandler/ryangjchandler.co.uk/source/_posts/an-alternative-approach-to-computed-properties-in-alpinejs.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 Out of the box, it just works!
-Click the button on the left and what the `<span>` below update.
+Click the button on the right and watch the `<span>` below update.
 I almost feel kind of stupid that I hadn't though of this originally.
 Since Alpine is using a regular object literal as it's source of data, we can use all of the normal things an object provides, such as [getters and setters](https://javascript.info/property-accessors).

 The other added benefit this method provides is that you **don't** need to add the parentheses anymore because when Alpine tries to access the property, the browser's JavaScript engine will recognise that there is a getter set and call that for us.